hyperdefined/CobaltTester/web/api.md

 ---
 This is a simple API to access the list of instances.
 Please don't scrape this site, you can parse the API and make our lives both easier.

 All the instance data is store here: <code>https://instances.hyper.lol/instances.json</code>.
 This JSON file is created when the script runs.
-The script runs at the top of every hour and completes within 30-40 minutes.
+The script runs every 30 minutes and completes within 10 minutes.

 <strong>Please set a proper user agent when making requests!</strong> I block common user agents (like `curl`, `python-requests`, `Go-http-client` etc) due to many bots hitting this server.
 I want to know who uses this API!